|Elliott Sound Products||Project 50|

 The phase shift network (R1-C1, R2-C2 and R3-C3) serves two purposes.
 First (and for an oscillator, most importantly), it shifts the phase of the output signal so the feedback is positive, causing oscillation.
 Secondly, since it is a three stage low pass filter, it attenuates the signal and filters the output square wave so the signal at pin 2 is a reasonable sine wave.
 Distortion (if you really care) is about 5% or so - I didn't measure it this time, but I recall having done so before.

 The second stage is the output buffer, and the signal is simply split to supply the two mic leads.
-The metal case should be connected to pin 1 (earth) on the XLR connector.
-The output level control must be a linear type, as the circuit loading will create a good approximation to a log pot.
+The metal case should be connected to pin 1 (earth/ ground) on the XLR connector.
+The output level control should be a linear type, and the circuit loading will create a good approximation to a log pot.
 Maximum output into a typical microphone input will be about 100mV (unloaded oscillator output on mine was 140mV).
+Don't omit D1 (12V zener) as that's intended to protect U1B against phantom power should it be present on the mic line.

 Figure 2 - Phantom Powered Mic Circuit Test Oscillator